Vasyl78/about_me/README.md

 * English, Primary (A2)

 ## My interests
-* I like read books
+* I like to read books
 * Self development
 * Trips